John Gabriel Perboyre

-John Gabriel Perboyre, CM (Jean-Gabriel Perboyre; 1802–1840) was a French priest of the Congregation of the Mission, who served as a missionary in China, where he suffered martyrdom.
+John Gabriel Perboyre, CM (Jean-Gabriel Perboyre; 1802–1840) was a French Catholic priest of the Congregation of the Mission (Vincentians or Lazarists) who served as a missionary in China, where he suffered martyrdom.
 He was canonized in 1996 by Pope John Paul II.

 Life

 Early life

 Perboyre was born in 1802 at Le Puech (now in the commune of Montgesty), Lot, France, one of eight children born to Pierre Perboyre and Marie Rigal, who ran a farm.
 (Five of them would enter either the Vincentian Fathers or the Daughters of Charity.)
 He led a routine childhood and youth, displaying no particular religious fervor.
 This changed in 1816, however, after his younger brother, Louis, was accepted into the Vincentian seminary recently founded in Montauban by their uncle, Jacques Perboyre, C.M.
 John Gabriel was asked by their parents to accompany his brother until he had adapted to his new environment.
 To his surprise, John Gabriel felt drawn to follow this life himself.

-When the teachers at the minor seminary saw Perboyre's intelligence and piety, they suggested that he enroll formally in the seminary.
+When the teachers at the minor seminary saw John Gabriel's intelligence and piety, they suggested that he enroll formally in the seminary.
 He wrote to his father, offering to return to help on the farm should his father wish, but indicating that he felt that he was called to serve as a priest.
 His parents gave him their blessing and full support in this.

-Religious life
+Apostolic life

-Perboyre entered the novitiate of the Congregation of the Mission (Lazarists) at the minor seminary of Montauban in December 1818.
-On the feast of the Holy Innocents 1820, he made the four promises of the Congregation, hoping to serve in its overseas missions.
-He was ordained to the priesthood on 23 September 1825, in the chapel of the Daughters of Charity, by Louis Dubourg, PSS, newly installed as the Bishop of Montauban, and on the following day he celebrated Mass for the first time.
+John Gabriel entered the novitiate of the Congregation of the Mission established in the premises of the minor seminary of Montauban in December 1818.
+On the feast of the Holy Innocents 1820, he made the Congregation's four promises, hoping to serve in its overseas missions.
+He was ordained to the priesthood on 23 September 1825, in the chapel of the Daughters of Charity, by Louis Dubourg, an experienced Sulpician missionary bishop newly returned to France and installed as the Bishop of Montauban.
+On the following day Perboyre celebrated Mass for the first time.
 In 1832 he was assigned by the superiors of the Congregation to supervise the novitiate in Paris.

-Perboyre had been held back from his longing to serve in China by his poor health.
-His brother Louis, on the other hand was sent to China.
-Unfortunately he died in the course of the journey there.
+John Gabriel Perboyre had been held back from his longing to serve in China by his poor health.
+His brother Louis, on the other hand, was sent by the Congregation of the Mission to China, but died during the journey.
 This prompted John Gabriel to volunteer to replace his brother.
-He was approved for this, with the hope that the sea voyage would improve his health.
+His request was accepted, the hope being that the sea voyage would improve his uncertain health.